 The instruction memory system consists of a dedicated 16 KiB 2-way set-associative instruction cache.
 The access latency of all blocks in the instruction memory system is one clock cycle.
 The instruction cache is not kept coherent with the rest of the platform memory system.
-Writes to instruction memory must be synchronized with the instruction fetch stream by executing a FENCE.I instruction.
+Writes to instruction memory must be synchronized with the instruction fetch stream by executing a FENCE.
+I instruction.

 The instruction cache has a line size of 32 bytes, and a cache line fill triggers a burst access.
-The core caches instructions from executable addresses, with the exception of the Instruction Tightly Integrated Memory (ITIM), which is further described in Section 3.1.1.
-See the

-FE310-G003 Memory Map in Chapter 4 for a description of executable address regions that are denoted by the attribute X.
+The core caches instructions from executable addresses.
+See the FE310-G000 Memory Map in Chapter 4 for a description of executable address regions that are denoted by the attribute X.